themes12/Hackintosh/README.md

 # Additional Note
-1.You can follow this instruction from youtube https://www.youtube.com/watch?v=r-o6OK8Q9hI 2.Replace the EFI downloaded from this repository.
+1. You can follow this instruction from youtube https://www.youtube.com/watch?v=r-o6OK8Q9hI
-3.Done
+2. Replace the OC (in EFI folder) downloaded from this repository.
+3. Done

 This works with macOS sonoma 14.1 on Dell Latitude 3400